Monster Beverage (MNST) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Monster Beverage as it approaches its next earnings report date.
-In that report, analysts expect Monster Beverage to post earnings of $0.39 per share.
-This would mark year-over-year growth of 50%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.86 billion, up 12.67% from the year-ago period.
+Investors will be hoping for strength from Monster Beverage as it approaches its next earnings release.
+On that day, Monster Beverage is projected to report earnings of $0.39 per share, which would represent year-over-year growth of 50%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.86 billion, up 12.65% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.54 per share and revenue of $7.12 billion, which would represent changes of +37.5% and +12.82%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.54 per share and revenue of $7.12 billion.
+These totals would mark changes of +37.5% and +12.81%, respectively, from last year.

-Any recent changes to analyst estimates for Monster Beverage should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Monster Beverage.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.16% lower.
-Monster Beverage currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.22% lower.
+Monster Beverage is currently sporting a Zacks Rank of #4 (Sell).

-Looking at its valuation, Monster Beverage is holding a Forward P/E ratio of 36.82.
-Its industry sports an average Forward P/E of 22.81, so we one might conclude that Monster Beverage is trading at a premium comparatively.
+Valuation is also important, so investors should note that Monster Beverage has a Forward P/E ratio of 37.17 right now.
+This represents a premium compared to its industry's average Forward P/E of 22.83.

-Also, we should mention that MNST has a PEG ratio of 1.61.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-MNST's industry had an average PEG ratio of 2.52 as of yesterday's close.
+Investors should also note that MNST has a PEG ratio of 1.65 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Beverages - Soft drinks stocks are, on average, holding a PEG ratio of 2.52 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report